 Flooding in a column

-It occurs in a packed column due to high-pressure drop.
+It occurs in a packed column due to a high-pressure drop.
 At the same gas flow rate, the pressure drop in a packed tower being irrigated with liquid is greater than the dry packed tower.
-Operating velocity in a packed tower is usually equal to the flooding velocity.
-This effect can be well understood as simple as liquid filling up from the bottom of the column to the top and exhausted out from the top inlet of the column.The point at which this effect occurs the velocities of which a column is operated is called as flooding velocities.
-Downcomer and space between the trays are completely filled up by the liquid than the tower is said to be flooded, due to high-pressure drop due to increased flow rates of the streams.
+The operating velocity in a packed tower is usually equal to the flooding velocity.
+This effect can be well understood as simple as liquid filling up from the bottom of the column to the top and exhausting out from the top inlet of the column.The point at which this effect occurs the velocities of which a column is operated is called flooding velocities.
+The downcomer and space between the trays are completely filled up by the liquid and the tower is said to be flooded, due to high-pressure drop due to increased flow rates of the streams.

 Flooding condition of the sieve column |